Religion in Scotland: Catholicism

 During much of the 20th century and beyond, significant numbers of Catholics emigrated to Scotland from Italy, Lithuania, and Poland.
-According to the catholic Bishops' Conference of Scotland, there were 676,000 Catholics in 2023.
+According to the catholic Bishops' Conference of Scotland, there were 674,800 Catholics representing 12 % of the Scottish population in the year 2025.

-However, the church has been affected by the general decline in churchgoing.
-Between 1994 and 2002 Catholic attendance in Scotland declined 19%, to just over 200,000.
-By 2008, the Bishops' Conference of Scotland estimated that 184,283 attended mass regularly in that year: 3.6% of Scotland's population.
 According to the 2011 census, Catholics comprise 15.9% of the overall population.
 In 2011, Catholics outnumbered adherents of the Church of Scotland in just four of the council areas, including North Lanarkshire, Inverclyde, West Dunbartonshire, and the most populous council, Glasgow City.
 According to the 2019 Scottish Household Survey, 13% of the adult Scottish population identified with Catholicism.

+Between 1994 and 2002 Catholic attendance in Scotland declined 19%, to just over 200,000.
+By 2008, the Bishops' Conference of Scotland estimated that 184,283 attended mass regularly in that year: 3.6% of Scotland's population.
 The statistical returns in the Catholic Directory for Scotland 2025 stated that the average weekly Mass attendance in November 2023 was 95,029.

 In February 2013, Cardinal Keith O'Brien resigned as Archbishop of St Andrews and Edinburgh after allegations of sexual misconduct against him.
 Subsequently, there were several other cases of alleged sexual misconduct involving other priests.
 O'Brien was replaced as Archbishop of St Andrews and Edinburgh by Leo Cushley.